 Woodmobiel Kit ($165)

 These are impressive kits that contain pre-drilled, untreated pine posts, and wheels, nuts, bolts, and tools.
 Accompanying instructions tell little builders how to assemble various toys and ride-on’s including a race car, tricycle, and table.
-You can now purchase a starter kit for $165 or the standard kit for $300.
 No doubt this is an investment that will lead to many future building projects.

 Stick-Lets (from $16.50)